 • [2a] - Start Address - Enter the protocol-internal numeric address for which you want to create an assignment.
-This address is a decimal number.
+Its presentation can vary depending on the protocol or type of data object.

-Only for IEC 60870-5-104: Since this numeric address is the result of the values of three bytes there are also three number fields for the individual byte values.
+For example, for IEC 60870-5-104: Since this numeric address is the result of the values of three bytes there are also three number fields for the individual byte values.
 A change of the any of these values automatically updates all affected other fields.
-(For example, if you enter the number $\bf 1$ into the "byte 2" field the "IOA" gets increased by $\bf 256$ .)
+(For example, if you enter the number 1 into the "byte 2" field the "IOA" gets increased by 256.)